-Let’s take a listen to this dialogue between a physician and his patient in ancient China.
+Let’s listen to this dialogue between a physician and his patient in ancient China.

-Lung Shu said to the physician Wen Chi: “Your art is subtle; I have an ailment.
+Lung Shu said to physician Wen Chi: “Your art is subtle.
+I have an ailment.
 Can you cure it?”

 The physician said: “I will do as you say, but first, tell me about your symptoms.”